aiida-vasp/aiida-vasp/README.rst

    $ (aiida-vasp) pip install aiida-vasp

+  If you need to install the compatibility release of `AiiDA-VASP`_ which works with `AiiDA`_ 1.6.4 you should instead install the plugin using ``pip install aiida-vasp=2.2``, but this is not recommended and only mentioned for legacy support.

 #.
 Update the entry points that `AiiDA`_ are using::

    $ (aiida-vasp) reentry scan -r aiida